-In Genesis, Benjamin is the youngest son of Jacob — the baby of the family, the favorite, born on a road with grief behind him.
-The Hebrew Binyamin means son of the right hand, the favored side, the side of blessing.
-The name has aged into American life with uncommon warmth: Benjamin Franklin lent it ingenuity, Dustin Hoffman's Graduate lent it a sixties ache, and parents today love that it yields a whole chorus of nicknames — Ben, Benny, Benji.
-It has held a comfortable top-twenty spot for decades.
-Three syllables, a gentle cadence, an easy handshake.
-Bookish, kind, and quietly beloved.
+In Genesis, Benjamin is the youngest son of Jacob — the baby of the family, the favorite, born on a road with grief behind him as his mother Rachel died in childbirth.
+The Hebrew Binyamin means son of the right hand, the favored side, the side of blessing in ancient Hebrew tradition.
+The name has aged into American life with uncommon warmth across centuries.
+Benjamin Franklin lent it ingenuity, lightning rods, bifocals, and the easy diplomatic charm of a man who could quote both Cicero and a Philadelphia tavern song; Benjamin Disraeli lent it British political swagger; Dustin Hoffman's Graduate lent it a sixties ache, all loafers and uncertain pool floats.

 Popularity